genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/10_audit.md

 :::

 ### Conclusion
 With this, any changes made to `TRADE` are tracked to `TRADE_AUDIT`.
-To try it out, insert a new `TRADE` and see what's stored in the `TRADE_AUDIT` table via `DbMon`.
+To try this out, insert a new `TRADE` and see what's stored in the `TRADE_AUDIT` table via `DbMon`.
 Go to your terminal and run `DbMon`, `table TRADE_AUDIT` and `search 1`.
 For more information on testing, go to [Endpoints](../../../server/integration/rest-endpoints/introduction/).

 You can use the [positions app tutorial repo](https://github.com/genesiscommunitysuccess/positions-app-tutorial/tree/Complete_positions_app/server/jvm) as a reference point for this chapter.
-Note that this repo is a complete application and may not reflect the changes made in this page.
+Note that this repo is a complete application and might not reflect the changes made in this page.